 Things to do

 - Find unique arts and crafts – browse Shetland Arts & Crafts to find talented makers and follow the Craft Trail to see where you’ll find them on the islands.
-In September you can also take part in the events at Shetland Wool Week, where you can also buy handmade woollen items, including knitwear in the famous Fair Isle pattern.

 - See the Northern Lights – as the most northerly island group in Scotland, you stand a good chance of spotting the Northern Lights (aurora borealis) in Shetland – when conditions are right!
 Known locally as the ‘mirrie dancers’, the lights are most commonly seen from mid-October till mid-March.
 Sign up to alerts from the aurora forecast for the best chance to see them.

 - Hear live music – Shetland is home to a vibrant music scene and you can regularly hear live music in the towns’ pubs and events spaces.
+Things are a little different this year, so see how you can experience some of the islands’ culture virtually while live events are paused.

 - Outdoor adventures – from walking and cycling to kayaking and diving, Shetland is full of potential for outdoor adventures.
 As you explore the islands, keep an eye out for adorable Shetland ponies, birds and sea life.
 Have a look at what blogger Challenge Sophie got up to on her visit to Shetland.